rocky-linux/documentation/docs/guides/editors/nvchad.md

 ## Using Neovim as an IDE

-Nvchad is a project created for the purpose of providing through a custom configuration of Neovim a starting point on which to build your own IDE (Integrated Development Environment) with minimal effort.
+Nvchad is a project created for the purpose of providing, through a custom configuration of Neovim, a starting point on which to build your own IDE (Integrated Development Environment) with minimal effort.

 The configuration is written in Lua, a very fast programming language that allows NvChad to have very fast startup and execution times for commands and keystrokes.
 This is also made possible by the `Lazy loading` technique used for plugins that allows plugins to load only when required.